Cryothermus/LocalWeather/README.md

 ### Upcoming features:

 - A UI that will allow users to actually take advantage of the functionality listed above.
-- Better handling for potential errors and delays associated with GeoCoordinateWater and API usage.
+- Better handling for potential errors and delays associated with GeoCoordinateWatcher and API usage.
 - Weather forecasts?
 More detailed information?
 Better visuals?